Taxation of international executives

 Is there any Relief for Foreign Taxes in the Czech Republic?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

 The Czech Republic has a broad network of double tax treaties - both former Czechoslovakian and the new Czech treaties are in force.
 Beneficiaries of income tax treaties may be exempt from income tax on certain income but such exempt income must be reported in a tax return.
 The method of bilateral relief from double taxation depends on the particular treaty.
-However, from 2008 tax period the taxpayer may also choose the method of exemption with progression with respect to employment income from a treaty country under the local Income Tax Act regardless of the double avoidance method stipulated by the respective double tax treaty whichever is more favorable for him/her, i.e. the double taxation avoidance under the treaty or under the local ITA, providing that certain conditions are met.
+However, from 2008 tax period the taxpayer may also choose the method of exemption with progression with respect to employment income from a treaty country/territory under the local Income Tax Act regardless of the double avoidance method stipulated by the respective double tax treaty whichever is more favorable for them, i.e. the double taxation avoidance under the treaty or under the local ITA, providing that certain conditions are met.

 What are the general tax credits that may be claimed in the Czech Republic?
 Please list below.